netmanagers/arvie/README.rst

 TL;DR: It works! :D
 -----

-The rest of this documentation needs update, that will be my next step.
+Arvados seems to fail if you're using **cgroup v2**, so make sure you're using The rest of this documentation needs update, that will be my next step.
 In the meantime, you can get arvie up and running with these steps:

 1. download the repo and cd to it